 Embolization for Pelvic Venous Congestion

-Ovarian and pelvic venous embolization begin as a Vascular Specialist injects sclerosing agents into the varicose veins through a catheter.
-Next, the doctor attaches small metal plugs or coils to prevent blood flow into the veins.
-This prevents reflux in the ovarian veins and eases pressure within the engorged veins.
+Ovarian/Gonadal vein embolization starts when your vascular specialist will inject sclerosing agents into the varicose veins through a catheter.
+Next, the surgeon attaches small metal plugs or coils to prevent blood flow into the veins.
+This prevents reflux in the ovarian/gonadal veins and eases pressure within the engorged veins.

-Treating diseases like pelvic and labial varicose veins resolves the backward flow of blood in the ovarian and pelvic veins through embolization.
 Embolization is an outpatient procedure that provides access to the problematic ovarian veins using a catheter.
 The procedure is painless and requires no major incisions.
-The physician will embolize each problematic vein (blocking blood flow) with vascular plugs or coils.
-Doing so permanently seals off the varicose veins, diverting blood flow to healthy veins.
-The physician will also deliver sclerosing medication to lower the pressure in the pelvic veins and relieve the pain.
+The surgeon will embolize each problematic vein (blocking blood flow) with vascular plugs or coils.
+Doing so seals off the varicose veins, diverting blood flow to healthy veins.
+The surgeon will also deliver sclerosing medication to lower the pressure in the pelvic veins and relieve the pain.
 Once blood can flow smoothly through healthy veins in the pelvic and labial area, the pain disappears.
 Patients can usually return to work and light activities the day following the procedure and see a full recovery in about one week.
 At least 7 in 10 women who undergo the procedure report significant symptomatic relief.
 This procedure is usually performed by a trained interventional radiologist on an outpatient basis.

 WHAT ARE THE RISKS?

 - Gonadal vein embolization is generally a safe procedure when done by a specialist.

 - Blocking the unhealthy veins can irritate them, which can cause temporary pain and fever.

 - The unhealthy veins can come back or symptoms do not improve in 1 in 10 women.